EOSC-Data-Commons/eoscdcpoc/README.md

 A web application for searching scientific datasets using natural language queries.
 This application works with the [EOSC Data Commons MCP server](https://github.com/EOSC-Data-Commons/data-commons-mcp) to help you discover scientific datasets through AI-powered search.

-> **Note**: We're currently using the free version of Mistral LLM, so search results may take 10-15 seconds to complete.
-Please be patient!
+> **Note**: You would currently be using the free version of Mistral LLM, so search results may take 10-15 seconds to complete.
+Please be patient! :)

 ## What You Need First